Healthy, Seasonal Menu Planning

 68C

-Veal same as for beef
+Veal same as beef

-Pork slightly pink is okay
+Pork slightly pink okay

 Lamb rosy rare mainly pink center